|Monthly Gatherings & CFS Events for 2018/19

 |Join / Renew

 The Celtic Sessions at the Charlotte Folk Society are informal gatherings of local musicians focusing on Celtic Tunes played in the session style.
 Now we have a pretty good idea of what an accomplished session sounds like, and with all due props and respect to those fine musicians, our sights are a bit more humble.
-We play a selection of Jigs, Hornpipes, Reels, and Waltzes from Ireland, Scotland, Eastern Canada, and New England.
+We play a selection of Jigs, Hornpipes, Reels, and Waltzes from Ireland, Scotland, and Cape Breton.
 Our goal is to learn new tunes played in the various styles that have been influenced by Celtic Traditions.

 Some simple guidelines for our gatherings: